sxross/MotionModel/README.md

   counting.

 - validatable.rb: Provides a basic validation framework for any arbitrary class.
-Right now, it can only validate for presence, but expect that to change soon.
+You can also create custom validations to suit your app's unique needs.

-- input_helpers: Hooking an array up to a data form, populating it, and retrieving the data afterwards can be a bunch of code.
+- input_helpers: Hooking a collection up to a data form, populating the form, and retrieving the data afterwards can be a bunch of code.
   Not something I'd like to write more often that I have to.
-These helpers are certainly not the focus of this release, but I am using these in an app to create Apple-like input forms in static tables.

 MotionModel is MIT licensed, which means you can pretty much do whatever you like with it.
 See the LICENSE file in this project.